Mausy5043/upsdiagd/README.md

 ## Hardware:
 Raspberry Pi 1B connected to a UPS via USB cable.
+Known to work with:
+- APC Back-UPS 700 (BE-700GR)

 ## Attribution
 The python code for the daemons is based on previous work by